-For Blender 2.8 the information pertaining to length, angle and area, formally ‘Numerics’ or ‘Infomatics’, is part of Viewport Overlays, accessible top-right of the 3D View.
+For newer versions of Blender the information pertaining to length, angle and area, formally ‘Numerics’ or ‘Infomatics’, is part of Viewport Overlays, accessible top-right of the 3D View.

 Design note: see here for more on Units of Measurement.

 As Measurement options are only visible/available in Edit Mode, to activate, make a (object) selection and switch to pressing Tab or setting the ‘context’ option to Edit Mode top-left of the 3D View.
 Next, click the Viewport Overlays options button (the ‘v’ arrow) to access the Viewport Overlays menu .
 Towards to bottom of the list is the Measurement section with four options ;

 - Edge Angle

 To show each information type click the checkbox associated with the individual options to enable or disable (if enabled) the display of one, a combination, or all measurement information based on the element or elements selected.